Skip to Site Header Skip to Main Content Skip to Footer

 Are electric blankets safe

 An electric blanket is, well, electric.
 It heats.
-It warms you when you are cold and can be a welcome release from winter nights if you're living in colder climates.
+It warms you when you are cold and can be a welcome release from winter nights if you’re living in colder climates.
 This sounds like a perfect solution to cold weather and saving on your heating bill, right?
-Well, mostly true and if you're on this page, you may be asking yourself, “Is my electric blanket safe to use?”

-In most cases, when used appropriately and to manufacturer guidelines, electric blankets do not pose any significant health or safety risks.
-If used improperly, however, electric blankets can be unsafe and even dangerous.
 These risks can also go up if you have children or animals in the house.
-If you're worried about this, there are ways to keep warm and save on that heating bill.
+If you’re worried about this, there are ways to keep warm and save on that heating bill.

 Are Electric Blankets Bad For You?

-1. EMF Exposure
+Possible EMF Exposure

 First and foremost, electric blankets have some side effects that can harm your health.
 Leading advocates for the disuse of modern electric blankets (due to the health risks) argue that using these products enhances your risk of a cancer diagnosis, [1] pregnancy problems for women, and decreased fertility in men.